Skip to content

 Login flow

-1. Look up the user — throws NOT_FOUND if missing.
+1. Look up the user by handle — throws NOT_FOUND if missing.

 2. Reject if account.active === false — throws INACTIVE.